Blocking ads removes funding from us!

 Display – up to 3.000 nits

 The front is dominated by a 6,78-inch OLED display in an elongated 20:9 aspect ratio, which has a razor-sharp resolution of 2.800 x 1.260 pixels, so that no individual pixels can be seen in everyday life.
-Samsung offers with the Galaxy s24 ultra although an even sharper display (3.120 x 1.440 pixels), but also the 453 pixels pro Inches of the Vivo X100 Pro are completely sufficient.
-The screen also supports a smooth refresh rate of 120 Hertz, which means that all animations and scrolling appear buttery smooth, which ensures a great user experience.
+Samsung offers with the Galaxy s24 ultra although an even sharper display (3.120 x 1.440 pixels), but also the 453 pixels pro The Vivo X100 Pro's 120-inch display is more than sufficient.
+The screen also supports a smooth refresh rate of XNUMX Hertz, which makes all animations and scrolling appear buttery smooth, making for a great user experience.

 Software – Funtouch OS 14